bemoid/bemoid/scss/objects/grid/grid.md

 [[example file=components/grid/example/nested.html]]

-Of course, you can control width of the columns with a sizes modifiers.
+Of course, you can control the width of the columns with a sizes modifiers.
 Each modifier class represents how many columns you want out of defined maximum.

-> Maximum number of a columns in a single row can be defined in `$grid-columns` variable.
+> Maximum number of columns in a single row can be defined in `$grid-columns` variable.
 By default, component ships with a 12-column grid system.

 [[example file=components/grid/example/sizes.html]]